 Healthy Sydney University is a university-wide initiative that brings students and staff together to promote the health and wellbeing of our community.

 We work towards the University being a health promoting university.
 A health promoting university is one that embeds health in the everyday business of a university through its education, research, community engagement and organisational culture.

 We believe a healthy university supports healthy people, builds healthy places, develops healthy policies and implements healthy practices to support our students, staff and the broader community.

 We aim to develop projects and initiatives in collaboration with students and staff across all levels of the organisation, informed by our five guiding principles and the University’s 2016-2020 Strategic Plan.

 Healthy Sydney University is based in the Charles Perkins Centre Research and Education Hub and chaired by Professor Margaret Allman-Farinelli from the School of Life and Environmental Sciences.
-The Chair is supported by a Senior Project Officer and an executive group of academic and professional leaders from across the university.
+The Chair is supported by an executive group of academic and professional leaders from across the University.